 Connectivity and outreach in medical tourism

-Bumrungrad International Hospital has its international offices in 22 counties across the world, even in Iraq and Pakistan.
+Bumrungrad International Hospital has its international offices in 22 countries across the world, even in Iraq and Pakistan.
 The website of the hospital is comparable to amazon.com in functionality and details.
 Thailand is a major international tourist destination, which gives it an additional advantage.
-Shri Sadguru Seva Sangh Trust has simple but functional website which provide all the relevant information.
+Shri Sadguru Seva Sangh Trust has a simple but functional website which provides all the relevant information.
 One can have an online appointment.
-It even provides a contact number for patients to contact in emergency, something amazing for a charity eye hospital.
+It even provides a contact number for patients to contact in an emergency, something amazing for a charity eye hospital.
 They have 26 visions Centre, in 12 adjoining districts which is the main drainage area for the hospital.
 Plus it organizes 1500-2000 free screening eye camps to identify patients.
-Chitrakoot is an important religious tourist destination for adjoining Hindu population.
+Chitrakoot is an important religious tourist destination for the adjoining Hindu population.

 Lesson from medical tourism.